U.S. Air Force budget sets stage for GPS satellite competition

-WASHINGTON (Reuters) - The U.S. Air Force’s fiscal 2016 budget plan earmarks $7.1 billion for space programs, including a 10th Global Positioning System III satellite by Lockheed Martin Corp (LMT.N), and sets the stage for future competition for such satellites.
+WASHINGTON (Reuters) - The U.S. Air Force’s fiscal 2016 budget plan earmarks $7.1 billion for space programs, including a 10th Global Positioning System III satellite by Lockheed Martin Corp, and sets the stage for future competition for such satellites.

-Lockheed won the contract to build GPS-III satellites in 2008, beating out Boeing Co (BA.N), which had built earlier GPS satellites.
-The program has since run into delays due to technical challenges with a key sensor built by Exelis Inc XLS.N.
+Lockheed won the contract to build GPS-III satellites in 2008, beating out Boeing Co, which had built earlier GPS satellites.
+The program has since run into delays due to technical challenges with a key sensor built by Exelis Inc.

 The Air Force had no immediate details on the potential competition, how many satellites it would include, or when the process would begin.